sciunto-org/python-bibtexparser/docs/source/install.rst

 Requirements
 ------------

-* python 3
+* python 3.2 or later

 Package manager
 ---------------

 An AUR package is not yet available.

 PyPI
 ----